The Confirmation Url Is Invalid or Has Already Been Used Please Signup Again

 We're going to outset with a Flask boilerplate that includes basic user registration.
 Grab the code from the repository.
 In one case you've created and activated a virtualenv, run the post-obit commands to quickly get started:

-$ pip install -r requirements.txt $ consign APP_SETTINGS = "project.config.DevelopmentConfig" $ python manage.py create_db $ python manage.py db init $ python manage.py db migrate $ python manage.py create_admin $ python manage.py runserver
+$ pip install -r requirements.txt $ consign APP_SETTINGS = "project.config.DevelopmentConfig" $ python manage.py create_db $ python manage.py db init $ python manage.py db migrate $ python manage.py create_admin $ python manage.py runserver Check out the readme for more information.

 With the app running, navigate to http://localhost:5000/annals and annals a new user.
 Notice that afterward registration, the app automatically logs you in and redirects you lot to the main page.
 Take a look effectually, then run through the code - specifically the "user" blueprint.